-- Sec.
-27. Paid Annual Leave.
-Unless a higher annual leave is already provided in the employment contract, or under a CBA, or by the shipowner as company practice or policy, the seafarers shall be paid an annual leave, to be calculated on the basis of a minimum of 4.5 calendar days per month of employment, without prejudice to any future increases as may be prescribed by laws, rules, or regulations; provided, that the following shall not be counted as part of the annual paid leave: - Public and customary holidays of the Philippines, whether or not they fall during the paid annual leave; - 9 (b) Periods of incapacity for work (i) resulting from illness or injury; (ii) due to 10 maternity or paternity leave in accordance with law; - 11 (c) Temporary shore leave granted to a seafarer while employed; or - (d) Compensatory leave of any kind.
+Sec.
+27. Paid Annual Leave. - Unless a higher annual leave is already provided in the employment contract, or under a CBA, or by the shipowner as company practice or policy, the seafarers shall be paid an annual leave, to be calculated on the basis of a minimum of 4.5 calendar days per month of employment, without prejudice to any future increases as may be prescribed by laws, rules, or regulations; provided, that the following shall not be counted as part of the annual paid leave:

+- a) Public and customary holidays of the Philippines, whether or not they fall during the paid annual leave; - b) Periods of incapacity for work (i) resulting from illness or injury; (ii) due to maternity or paternity leave in accordance with law; - c) Temporary shore leave granted to a seafarer while employed; or - d) Compensatory leave of any kind.

-- Sec.
-28. Wages.
-Without prejudice to higher rates provided under the Standard Employment Contract, or under a CBA, or by the shipowner as company practice or policy, the minimum wage applicable to seafarers on board ocean-going ships of Philippine or foreign registry shall be as provided in the Standard Employment Contract, which in no case be lower than the prevailing industry standard on ocean-going seafaring wage rates for officers and other members of the ship's crew, and regularly paid in full at least once a month. - Sec.
-29. Remittance of Wages.
-Shipowners shall provide the appropriate facilities and assistance to the seafarer to enable the seafarer to remit his/her wages to his/her designated allotee/s in the Philippines through any authorized Philippine bank or financial intermediary; Provided, that such allotment shall not be less than eighty percent (80%) of the seafarer's monthly basic salary. - Sec.
-30. Limitations on Wage Deductions.
-A deduction from the seafarer's wages shall not be made without his/her written consent unless the deduction is provided for in the contract of employment and/or is authorized by law.
+Sec.
+28. Wages. - Without prejudice to higher rates provided under the Standard Employment Contract, or under a CBA, or by the shipowner as company practice or policy, the minimum wage applicable to seafarers on board ocean-going ships of Philippine or foreign registry shall be as provided in the Standard Employment Contract, which in no case be lower than the prevailing industry standard on ocean-going seafaring wage rates for officers and other members of the ship's crew, and regularly paid in full at least once a month.